 Can't come to Cambridge?
 Let us bring professional development to your school or district.
 We will personalize math professional development specifically for your school or district.
 We are also a Massachusetts Department of Elementary and Secondary Education-approved vendor for the provision of education improvement services supporting the Conditions for School Effectiveness aligned with Massachusetts Race to the Top efforts.
 Please contact the Center for more information.

 Mathematics workshops are offered several times a year, giving you the opportunity to boost your skills and increase your competence and confidence.

-The Center for Mathematics Achievement is recognized for its ability to provide coaching and instruction focused on bolstering individual and collective teacher practice, building capacity among teacher leaders and coaches, addressing opportunity and achievement gaps for subgroups of students, and improving teaching and learning through developing observational protocols, investigation designs, content and pedagogy focused professional development, and student work analysis cycles.
+The Center is recognized for its coaching and instruction focused on bolstering individual and collective teacher practice, building capacity among teacher leaders and coaches, addressing opportunity and achievement gaps for subgroups of students, and improving teaching and learning through developing observational protocols, investigation designs, content and pedagogy focused professional development, and student work analysis cycles.

 We can help you create a mathematically rich school environment by providing teachers with ongoing chances to be learners and to reflect on their instruction.
 We work alongside teachers as co-teachers, encouraging meaningful adjustment to practice.
 We also mentor district coaches and provide job-embedded professional development.

 Research indicates that effective professional development requires consistency, coherence, and collaboration.
 The Center incorporates 4 strands of high-impact teaching practices into its coaching model to ensure sustainability: